Attorney for journalist says Baron was not defamed

 Attorney for journalist says Baron was not defamedDominica News Online - Tuesday, February 21st, 2017 at 4:08 PM

-Joshua Francis, representing journalist Matt Peltier, in the pressing of charges by Foreign Minister Francine Baron, has stated that he sees no area where his client has defamed the name of the minister.
+Joshua Francis, representing journalist Matt Peltier, in a matter versus Foreign Minister Francine Baron, has stated that he sees no area where his client has defamed the name of the minister.

-On Tuesday, Baron said her character was defamed by Peltier and two others, Angelo Alleyne and Opposition Leader, Lennox Linton, in relations to a cheque of U.S. $10,000 which she received in Malaysia for the Dominica Disaster Development Fund, while she was Dominica’s High Commissioner in London.
+On Tuesday, Baron said her character was defamed by Peltier and two others, Angelo Allen and Opposition Leader, Lennox Linton, in relation to a cheque of U.S. $10,000 which she received in Malaysia for the Dominica Disaster Development Fund, while she was Dominica’s High Commissioner in London.

-In a letter to the three she demaded an apology and US$10,000 in the matter.
+In a letter to the three she demanded an apology and US$10,000 in the matter.

-But Francis said he has reviews the letter sent to Peltier and is ultimately “not satisfied” with the allegations that Baron has made.
+But Francis said he has reviewed the letter sent to Peltier and is ultimately “not satisfied” with the allegations that Baron has made.

 “There isn’t any quotation in the letter of Francine Baron which constitutes defamatory remarks against her by Matt Peltier,” Francis said.